Academic Excellence

 Biliteracy Seal

-St. Joseph's Academy confers the Seal of Biliteracy to graduating seniors upon successful completion of a level four or above foreign language course and who have attained an overall grade point average of at least 3.0 and earned qualifying scores on the English and Reading sections of the ACT.
+St. Joseph's Academy confers the Seal of Biliteracy to graduating seniors upon successful completion of a level four or above foreign language course and earned qualifying scores on the English and Reading sections of the ACT.
 The seal is affixed to the student's diploma.
 This recognition provides universities with a method of giving credit to applicants for attaining high-level skills in multiple languages and allows employers to identify those with important 21st century language skills.

 Honor Graduate Requirements